Windows Defender Antivirus compatibility

 Windows Defender Antivirus is automatically enabled and installed on endpoints and devices that are running Windows 10.

-However, on endpoints and devices that are protected with a non-Microsoft antivirus or antimalware app, Windows Defender AV will automatically disable itself.
-You can then choose to enable an optional, limited protection feature, called limited periodic scanning.
+However, on endpoints and devices that are protected with a non-Microsoft antivirus or antimalware app, Windows Defender Antivirus will automatically disable itself.

-If you are also using Windows Defender Advanced Threat Protection, then Windows Defender AV will enter a passive mode.
+If you are also using Microsoft Defender Advanced Threat Protection, then Windows Defender AV will enter a passive mode.
+Important: Real time protection and and threats will not be remediated by Windows Defender AV.

-The following matrix illustrates the states that Windows Defender AV will enter when third-party antivirus products or Windows Defender ATP are also used.
+The following matrix illustrates the states that Windows Defender AV will enter when third-party antivirus products or Microsoft Defender ATP are also used.

 |Windows 10||A third-party product that is not offered or developed by Microsoft||Yes||Passive mode|